DXsmiley/mathbot/mathbot/calculator/bytecode.md

 ## Function call bytecode

 (function is placed on the stack)
-JUMP_IF_MACRO
-address of :macro
-(arguments are placed on stack)
+(functions to access arguments are placed on stack) (integer zero is placed on the stack)
+DEMACROIFY
+: number of arguments
+STORE_DEMACROD
 ARG_LIST_END
-number of arguments
+: number of arguments
 STORE_IN_CACHE
-JUMP
-address of :end
-:macro (be aware that the landing space takes up a byte) (arguments are placed on the stack)
-ARG_LIST_END
-number of arguments
-:end

 Note: macro functions do not have their results cached because the functions that get passed into them are newly created every time, making it uncacheable.

+## Entering a function

+if results are going to be cached:
+	push function object
+	push cache key
+push return address
+push return scope
+goto function bytecode

+After the `RETURN` function is executed, the stack will no longer have the address and scope.
+Instead it will have the result of the function.
+The `STORE_IN_CACHE` instruction then has to be called in order to remember the result.

 ## Function definition